Mahdia: Islamic era

+al-Bakri, in the 11th century, wrote about the city:"The city of Mahdia is named after Ubayd Allah al-Mahdi, who built it, as mentioned in historical records.
+It is sixty miles from Kairouan.
+The sea surrounds it on three sides, and it can only be entered from the western side.
+It has a large suburb known as Zwaila, where markets, public baths, and the homes of its inhabitants are located.
+Al-Mu‘izz ibn Badis built a wall around this suburb.
+The city itself is about two miles long, with its width varying—it is never as wide as its full length.
+All its buildings are made of stone.
+The city has iron gates with no wood in them, each gate weighing a thousand quintals.
+Each gate is thirty spans long, with each nail in them weighing six pounds.
+The gates are decorated with depictions of animals. [..]
+Mahdia serves as a harbor for ships from Alexandria, the Levant, Sicily, al-Andalus, and other places.
+Its port is carved into solid rock and can accommodate thirty ships."

 The role of the capital was taken over by Tunis in the 12th century during the Almohad era, which it remained during the Hafsid Dynasty.
 Later the city was subject to many raids.
 In 1390 it was the target of the Barbary Crusade, when a French army laid siege to the city but failed to take it.

 The city was captured by the Spaniards in 1550.
 A Spanish garrison remained there until 1553.
 Charles V then offered the charge of the town to the Order of Saint John who ruled Malta but they refused it deeming it too expensive.
 The emperor ordered the Viceroy of Sicily, Juan de Vega, to dismantle Mahdia despite it being a strategically important stronghold.
 The demolition tasks were carried out by Hernando de Acuña.
 Shortly after Mahdia was reoccupied by the Ottomans, but only to live by fishing and oil-works, and the town lost its logistic and commercial importance.
 It remained under Turkish rule until the 19th century.